cunnie/writings/i_am_become_forever.md

 "I AM THAT I AM,"

-Taggart felt himself torn asunder, and yet not torn asunder.
+Taggart felt himself torn asunder, and yet not.

 There was silence, and Taggart, unused to being so completely overwhelmed, rested.